kohler/hotcrp/README.md

     max_allowed_packet must be at least as large as the largest paper you are willing to accept.
 It defaults to 1M on some systems, which is not nearly large enough.
 HotCRP will warn you if it is too small.
-Some MySQL setups, such as on Mac OS X, may not have a 'my.cnf' by default;
+Some MySQL setups, such as on Mac OS X, may not have a my.cnf by default;
 just create one.
 If you edit my.cnf, also restart the mysqld server.
 On Linux try something like `sudo /etc/init.d/mysql restart`.

 6. Sign in to the site to create an account.
 The first account created automatically receives system administrator privilege.

-    If your server configuration doesn't allow .htaccess files to set options, Apache will report an “Error 500” when you try to load HotCRP.
+    If your server configuration doesn’t let .htaccess files set options, Apache will report an “Error 500” when you try to load HotCRP.
 Change your Apache configuration to `AllowOverride All` in the HotCRP directory, as our example does above.